 These Rolled Sugar Cookies are soft, chewy and perfect for cut-out cookies of any shape and size.
 Decorate with festive sprinkles and your choice of royal icing or buttercream frosting, or even enjoy plain.

-- Easy Royal Icing Recipe for Sugar Cookies
+- Easy Royal Icing Recipe for Rolled Sugar Cookies

 - Buttercream Frosting for Rolled Sugar Cookies